A Diverse County Open for Your Opportunity

 Contracts, Opportunities and Procurement Resources

-Montgomery County has developed and fine-tuned a variety of tools to help businesses that would like to pursue contracting opportunities.
-There are numerous resources available to small businesses or those owned by woman, minorities and the disabled to research what the county buys, who currently holds contracts and when opportunities might come up for bid.
+Montgomery County has developed a variety of tools to help businesses owned by women who would like to pursue contracting opportunities.
+Take advantage of these resources to research what the county buys, who currently holds contracts and when opportunities might come up for bid.

 - Central Vendor Registration System (CVRS): Self-managed database of vendor information used by public entities to identify businesses that can respond to solicitations.
 Businesses can register in the Local Small Business Reserve Program and include business certifications.